 Disneyland Character Dining Without a Park Admission Ticket

 These Disney Character Dining Restaurants are located in the Resort Hotels so you can go without a park ticket.

 This is considered by many to be the classic Disneyland character dining experience.
 You can enjoy breakfast and dinner at Goofys Kitchen.
 It is located inside the Disneyland Hotel.

 You may see Goofy, Pluto, Chip and Dale, and Minnie Mouse.
 As with all character dining the appearance of specific characters is not guaranteed.

 Goofy’s Kitchen has 5 buffet stations.
 The choice is pretty much standard American food, and for us it really has the lowest quality of all of the Disneyland Character Dining restaurants.
-What this lacks in food quality it makes up for in fun, and it is fun place to bring younger children.
+What Goofy’s Kitchen lacks in food quality it makes up for in fun.
+It is fun place to bring younger children.

 The brunch menu has pretty standard breakfast offerings.
 The Mickey Pancakes are always a big hit.
 Goofys Kitchen Peanut Butter Pizza is probably best left for the kids to try!

 The cost of brunch at Goofy’s Kitchen is $33 for adults and $21 for children aged 3 to 9.
 The cost of dinner is $39 for adults and $23 for children.